 2. Live within your means and avoid competition

 Do not fall into the trap of competing with that one friend who is always wearing the latest designers clothes and bags, using the latest phones, driving the latest car or has the best house on the block.
 There will always be someone who has it better.
-And they probably may be acquiring all they have on credit. social media has even come to make the competition worse.
+And they probably maybe acquiring all they have on credit. social media has even come to make the competition worse.
 On social media, everyone is ‘living their best life’ which may be true in some cases but fake in most.
-When you’re on a budget, its important to turn your gaze away from anything which will tempt you.
+When you’re on a budget, it is important to turn your gaze away from anything which will tempt you.
 There’s nothing wrong with not wearing a designer bag/shoes.
 Live on what you earn and learn to pay in cash.
-Like the saying goes “its more painful to pay today for the bread you consumed yesterday.”
+Like the saying goes “it is more painful to pay today for the bread you consumed yesterday.”

 So many people fall into this credit trap and become so deep in debt that it will take only a miracle to get those cleared off.
 Be wise with spending on credit.
 If you can’t afford something now, wait and save up for it then you buy later.
 It will save you all the interest you will be charged by buying with your credit card.